binhex/documentation/docker/faq/preclear.md

 **A7.** Yes this is perfectly safe to do, as long as the terminal window running preclear is **NOT** closed then the preclear script will continue as a background process of the running container.
 If you then later on wish to check on progress of the preclear script then you simply left click the preclear icon and select 'WebUI' to get back to the terminal window.

 **Note**:- Do not perform a backup of the running container (using something like 'CA Appdata Backup/Restore v2'), as this could 'pause' the container during backup which can/may cause issues for the preclear script on 'resume' (not tested).
+Please also ensure that you haven't set the server to go into a sleep/hibernate state whilst a preclear is running, as this also may cause the preclear script to abort abnormally and require a re-start from the beginning.

 **Q8.** I have an enhancement to the preclear script, can i get it included in the next Docker image build?